 What To Serve With Texas Chili?

-One popular way to serve Texas chili is with a side of crispy, salty tortilla chips.
-It can also be served with various toppings, such as shredded cheese, diced onions, and sour cream.
+One popular way to serve Texas chili is with crispy, salty tortilla chips.
+It can also be served with toppings, such as shredded cheese, diced onions, and sour cream.

 - Jalapeno Poppers